NateTheGreatt/modecs/README.md

     const speed = 10

     // return the update function to be called every tick
-    // position and target components are injected per-entity that has the required components on it return (position, target) => {
+    // position and target components, as well as the entityId they exist on are injected return (position, target, entityId) => {
       position.x += target.x * speed * engine.time.delta
       position.y += target.y * speed * engine.time.delta
     }